2DegreesWest/OSDownloadsAPI/README.md

 *Step 1: Products*

-We need to obtain the latest product information by firing off a request to this url: <https://api.os.uk/downloads/v1/products>
+We need to obtain the latest product information by making a request to this url: <https://api.os.uk/downloads/v1/products>

 The request returns data in a JSON format that contains useful